GrantTalbert/inkscape-figure-manager/README.md

 # Inkscape Figure Manager

-A manager for inserting and editing inkscape figures inside a vim workflow.
+A manager for inserting and editing inkscape figures inside a vim workflow. **This project is designed for Linux systems, and likely will not work on MacOS, Windows, and other operating systems.**

 Implements the following commands:
 - `--insert [path]`: Looks for all files with the `pdf_tex` extension at the directory `path`, and lists them all in a rofi prompt.
 Once the user selects a figure, it returns the necessay code to insert it into a LaTeX documnet.